2025 Marinduque local elections: Provincial Board

 In the final list of candidates running for provincial-level positions released by the COMELEC, 14 candidates were announced as running for seats in the Provincial Board, with seven candidates running in each district.

 In 2024, Marinduque was one of 22 provinces whose income classification was upgraded by the Department of Finance.
-As a result, the COMELEC subsequently announced that the province's two board districts were to elect elect five members each to the Provincial Board starting with this election, as opposed to four per district as was the case in previous elections.
+As a result, the COMELEC subsequently announced that the province's two board districts were to elect five members each to the Provincial Board starting with this election, as opposed to four per district as was the case in previous elections.